junxit/us-congress-bills-111/metadata.md

 - 2010-06-18 — Senate amendment proposed (on the floor): Amendment SA 4384 proposed by Senator Reid for Senator Baucus.(consideration: CR S5150)
 - 2010-06-18 — Senate amendment submitted
 - 2010-06-18 — Senate amendment submitted
+- 2010-06-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-06-24 — Cleared for White House.
+- 2010-06-24 — Considered as unfinished business. (consideration: CR H4856)
+- 2010-06-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3962.
+- 2010-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-24 — Mr. Levin moved that the House suspend the rules and agree to the Senate amendments. (consideration: CR H4829-4841)
+- 2010-06-24 — On motion that the House suspend the rules and concur in the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 393). (text as House agreed to Senate amendments: CR H4829-4835)
+- 2010-06-24 — Presented to President.
+- 2010-06-24 — Presented to President.
+- 2010-06-24 — Resolving differences -- House actions: On motion that the House suspend the rules and concur in the Senate amendments Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 393).(text as House agreed to Senate amendments: CR H4829-4835)
+- 2010-06-25 — Became Public Law No: 111-192.
+- 2010-06-25 — Became Public Law No: 111-192.
+- 2010-06-25 — Signed by President.
+- 2010-06-25 — Signed by President.